Procurement Policy

 E-Procurement

-Intend manages all aspects of the tender and contract management process.
+In-Tend manages all aspects of the tender and contract management process.
 It also enables Curo to maintain an accurate and up to date Contract Register to ensure risk and spend can be monitored.

 Evaluation and award criteria